How to Notate a Harp Glissando

 A glissando can be notated with either a wavy line or a straight line accompanied by the “gliss” abbreviation.
 Most notation programs offer both options.
 Although the wavy line is preferred, either notation is acceptable.
 However, using a straight line without the “gliss” indication is not recommended.

-Comparison of a glissando with a wavy line verses with a straight line and the "gliss." abbreviation
+Comparison of a glissando wavy line and glissando straight line

 Note: If the range is short, the “gliss” abbreviation may not appear.
 To address this, you may need to increase the distance between the notes so that the abbreviation is visible.
 If you have a series of glissandi (as shown below), the “gliss” abbreviation only needs to appear on the first glissando line.